 If there is any smart physical activity for losing body fat, it is lifting weights.
 Weightlifting burns body fat and helps build lean muscles (30).
 It is also effective in reducing belly fat.
 More muscles means quicker metabolism – something that every individual who wants to lose weight must aim for.

 Lisa Raleigh If you want results in a week, you must step up a bit.
 Your workout must have strength sessions where you are lifting heavy weights, along with your intense cardio routine.

 Infographic: Tasty Tomato Soup Recipe For Weight Loss

 Keep your nutrition in check and avoid junk food.
 Try healthy eating by adding soups to your diet.
 Tomato soup is a classic recipe that has countless variations.
 There is no doubt that cream is a popular addition to the recipe, but it can also add calories to the dish.

-Check out the infographic below to learn how to reduce a few calories from this soup without compromising its taste.
+Check out the infographic below to learn how to lose weight in 2 weeks from this soup without compromising on taste!